mhucka/jquery.fullscreenbg.js/README.md

 by Jan Schneiders (http://nanotux.com).
 See the bottom of this file for more information.

-*License*:       jquery.fullscreenbg.js is in the public domain.
+*License*:       This fullscreenbg plugin is in the public domain.

 *Repository*:    https://github.com/mhucka/jquery.fullscreenbg.js